madoreenu/haltaro.github.io/index.md

-waylon_smithers: well...(to self) three beers, that's it. homer_simpson:(to moe, slightly concerned) do you care about all this? moe_szyslak:(to homer) hey, i don't need your sharity!(cries) homer_simpson:(moans) i wanna take a nap so i'm awake for the meteor shower.
-waylon_smithers: well...(to self) three beers, that's it. homer_simpson:(to moe, slightly concerned) do you care about all this? moe_szyslak:(to homer) hey, i don't need your sharity!(cries) homer_simpson:(moans) i wanna take a nap so i'm awake for the meteor shower.
+waylon_smithers: well...(to self) three beers, that's it. homer_simpson:(to moe, slightly concerned) do you care about all this? moe_szyslak:(to homer) hey, i don't need your sharity!(cries)
-waylon_smithers: well...(to self) three beers, that's it. homer_simpson:(to moe, slightly concerned) do you care about all
 ```

 * Translate a language